 - How to assess user needs for description and access

-- Types of metadata, international standards (including Dublin Core) and best practices
+- Types of metadata, standards (including Dublin Core), and best practices

-- The resources needed to build and manage a successful digital preservation program
+- Resources needed to build and manage a successful digital preservation program

 Who Should Attend?